Last Updated on November 10, 2022

 |Project Management Diploma||Labor Relations Certificate||Associates Degree in Marketing Management|

-Founders or Owners are generally quite special people.
+Founders and/or Owners are generally exceptional people.
 Prove that you are up there with the best with your special “bonus” section in your resume.

 Things to include: